kqwang/phase-recovery/README.md

 [//]: # (Created by Kaiqiang Wang)

 # Resources for phase recovery
-Here, we refer to the process of *“calculating the wavefront phase from the amplitude/intensity measurement of the light field”* as phase recovery (PR).
+Here, we refer to the process of *“calculating the phase of a light field from its amplitude/intensity measurements”* as phase recovery (PR).
 It contains many techniques and algorithms, such as holography/interferometry, transport of intensity equation (TIE), optimization-based approaches (phase retrieval), wavefront-sensing-based approaches, and deep-learning-based approaches.